Jailakshmi/applied_ideas_lab/notes/productivity_assistant.md

 - group related work
 - infer what was likely being worked on
 - produce a human-readable summary

-The goal would not be to replace judgment, but to remove the blank-page problem that happens at the end of the week.
+-

 ## 5. Thinking About a Possible System

+This is intentionally high-level and exploratory.
+The details would need to be reasoned about carefully over time.

-There are already tools that passively track activity in the background (for example, application usage and time spent).
+There are already tools that passively track activity in the background (for example, Umbrella).

-If this activity data were paired with an AI layer, the problem could shift from *remembering work* to *interpreting recorded signals*.
+If this activity data were paired with an AI layer, the problem could shift from *recalling the week's work* to just *clicking a button*.

 At a high level:
 - the activity tracker provides raw signals of what happened
 - the AI layer focuses on organizing and summarizing those signals into a usable narrative

-This is intentionally high-level and exploratory.
-The details would need to be reasoned about carefully.

 ## 6. Constraints & Open Questions
 - How accurate does such a summary need to be to be useful?
 - Is partial correctness better than manual recall?
-- How much inference is acceptable without explicit user input?
-- How should uncertainty be communicated to the user?
+- Should that tool be default summarizer or have a customizable prompt option from the beginning itself?